esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 * Acknowledge that you have an unconscious bias.
 * Try to imagine yourself being in the place of your team members.
 * Having trust in the team helps (see above).
+* Set up policies or explicit common practices for the whole team if unconscious exclusion persists.
+E.g. put up a reminder that the whole team should speak in English when you are in the vicinity of people that do not speak your first language.

 ### Team bonding
 This may sound trivial, but don't underestimate the importance of team bonding.